ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 # MIMI Content Container Message Semantics

-Each MIMI Content message is a container format with three categories of information:
+Each MIMI Content message is a container format with two categories of information:

-* the required message ID and timestamp fields,
 * the message behavior fields (which can have default or empty values), and
 * the body part(s) and associated parameters